-The reviewer’s reading of our Methods section is correct, as we have indeed determined the kcat and Km parameters for the GAP-mediated hydrolysis from individual curves by fitting data to the integrated Michaelis-Menten equation.
-However, we think that the error bars were higher for the GAP than the GEF experiments for different reasons.
+The reviewer’s reading of our Methods section is correct, as we have indeed determined the kcat and Km parameters for the GAP-mediated hydrolysis by fitting the integrated Michaelis-Menten equation to the full reaction progress curve, which was continuously monitored from [S] >> Km at the initial time point to [S] << Km at the final time point as discussed below.
+However, the error bars were higher for the GAP than the GEF experiments for different reasons.
 First, in the initial manuscript we reported standard errors (std.dev/sqrt(n)) for the GEF data and standard deviations for the GAP data.
-In addition, we overestimated the standard deviations of the kcat/Km by treating the two values independently, which was an incorrect assumption, as the estimates of their values by Michaelis-Menten equations are not independent of each other.
+In addition, we overestimated the standard deviations of the kcat/Km by treating the kcat and Km values as independent observations, which is not the case since they are simultaneously-determined from an analysis of the same experimental data set.
+The correct approach, which does not assume independence of the kcat and Km values, is to estimate the error for the mean kcat/Km directly from the variation in individual kcat/Km values between data sets.
 We now report correctly calculated standard errors and numbers of replicates for both the GAP and the GEF experiments.
 In addition, we now added more replicates of GAP-mediated GTP hydrolysis for the mutants that had high error bars, resulting in parameter values in which we are now more confident (Fig. 3a Extended Data Fig. 6, as well as individual curves in Supplementary File 1 Fig. 3).

-We also want to address the reviewer’s comment that kcat and Km cannot be reliably determined from individual curves.
+We also want to address the reviewer’s comment that kcat and Km cannot be reliably determined from data acquired at a single substrate concentration.
 First, we want to explain our reasons for using integrated Michaelis-Menten, followed by a general discussion about the accuracy of the method.

 1. Comparison of GEF and GAP assays and motivation for using integrated Michaelis-Menten equation to estimate the kinetic parameters of GTP hydrolysis